simbaTmotsi/face_recognition-demo/README.md

 # face_recognition-demo
-Facial recognition using the face_recogniton library
+Facial recognition using the face_recogniton library by Adam Geitgey